iges2023/iges2023.github.io/_pages/abstract.md

     </div>
 </div>

+***NEWS:***
-***NEWS:*** *Notifications regarding acceptance or required revisions have been dispatched to all authors.
-If you have not received your notification email, please reach out to  IGES2023 Secretariat for further assistance.*
+* *Notifications regarding acceptance or required revisions have been dispatched to all authors.
+If you have not received your notification email, please reach out to  IGES2023 Secretariat for further assistance.* <br/>
+* *Please be advised that only authors who have successfully completed their registration will be scheduled for oral presentations during the IGES2023 conference.*

 ### Abstract Submission